mapeveri/django-musette/roadmap.rst

 7. [X] Issue #91 Separete in multiple files the module module.musette.js
 8. [X] Issue #101 Add field location to Profile model
 9. [X] Issue #102 Configuration variable for google api key
+10. [X] If errors are found in the previous version.
+They will be arranged

+**For version (0.2.9) complete the next issues:**

-10. [] Issue #85 Improve the sending of emails
+1. [] Issue #85 Improve the sending of emails
-11. [] Issue #87 Migrate web sockets to django-channels
+2. [] Issue #87 Migrate web sockets to django-channels
-12. [] Issue #81 Add docker container
+3. [] Issue #81 Add docker container
-13. [] If errors are found in the previous version.
+4. [] If errors are found in the previous version.
 They will be arranged